 A car accident is both painful and stressful.
 You might know what to do if you have been involved in a car accident with another driver.
 When the at-fault driver rushes away from the scene, however, you might worry that you will not be able to receive the compensation you need for your personal injuries and property damage.
 In South Carolina, you have rights after a hit-and-run accident, even if you cannot identify or locate the other driver.
 The car accident attorneys at HawkLaw, P.A. understand your frustration and are here to help you assert your right to fair compensation under South Carolina law.

 Is Leaving the Scene of an Accident a Felony in South Carolina?

-Leaving the scene of an accident can be a criminal offense in South Carolina.
+According to South Carolina state law section 56-5-1220, Leaving the scene of an accident is a misdemeanor criminal offense in South Carolina.
 Chapter 56 of the South Carolina Code directs drivers to stop if they are involved in an accident involving an attended vehicle or an unattended vehicle, but it only imposes criminal penalties for failing to do so when the accident resulted in injuries or death.

 In any motor vehicle accident involving property damage to a vehicle, personal injury, or death, § 56-5-1230 of the South Carolina Code requires drivers to stop, provide contact information to other drivers or passengers, and render aid to anyone who needs it until emergency responders arrive.
 Contact information includes one’s name, address, driver’s license, and vehicle registration number.